 The Board acknowledges the importance of the internal audit function and has engaged the services of an independent professional accounting and consulting firm, Messrs.
-JWC Consulting Sdn.
-Bhd., to provide much of the assurance it requires regarding the effectiveness as well as the adequacy and integrity of the Group's systems of internal control.
+JWC Consulting Sdn Bhd, to provide much of the assurance it requires regarding the effectiveness as well as the adequacy and integrity of the Group's systems of internal control.

 The internal audit adopts a risk-based approach in developing its audit plan which addresses the core business processes of the Group based on their risk profile.
-Scheduled internal audits are carried out by the internal auditors based on the audit plan presented to and approved by the ARMC.
+Scheduled internal audits are carried out by the internal auditors based on the audit plan presented to and approved by the Audit Committee.

-The ARMC has full and direct access to the Internal Auditors and the ARMC receives reports on all internal audits performed.
+The Audit Committee has full and direct access to the internal auditors and the Audit Committee receives reports on all internal audits performed.
 The Internal Auditors continue to independently and objectively monitor compliance with regard to policies and procedures, and the effectiveness of the internal controls systems.
-Significant findings and recommendations for improvement are highlighted to Management and the ARMC, with periodic follow-up of the implementation of action plans.
-The Management is responsible for ensuring that corrective actions are implemented accordingly.
+Significant findings and recommendations for improvement are highlighted to Management and the Audit Committee, with periodic follow-up of the implementation of action plans.
+The Management is responsible for ensuring that corrective actions were implemented accordingly.